javipzv/handwritten-digits-classifier/README.md

 </div>

 ## Aditional
 Out of curiosity, I wanted to see how the convolutional neural network works internally.
-Therefore, I decided to extract the weights of the first layer to visualize the final filters and see how they were applied to a specific number.
+Therefore, I decided to extract the weights of the first layer to visualize the final filters (code in *convolutionalNeuralNetwork.py*) and see how they were applied to a specific number.
 Here's the result:

 <div style="display:flex; justify-content: center;">
   <img width="400" src="https://github.com/javipzv/handwritten-digits-classifier/assets/90279135/efdf4611-f723-4140-a753-8f127fc8c3e1" alt="filters">